troyzhaoyue/Face_Boundingbox_Attributes/README.rst

 2. Click 'Change default saved annotation folder' in Menu/File
 3. Click 'Open Dir'
 4. Click 'Create RectBox'
-5. Click and release left mouse to select a region to annotate the rect box
+5. Click and release left mouse to select a square region to annotate the square box
-6. You can use right mouse to drag the rect box to copy or move it
+6. You can use right mouse to drag the square box to copy or move it

-The annotation will be saved to the folder you specify.
+The annotation and atttributes of faces will be saved to the folder you specify.

 You can refer to the below hotkeys to speed up your workflow.

 Create pre-defined classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can edit the
-`data/predefined\_classes.txt <https://github.com/tzutalin/labelImg/blob/master/data/predefined_classes.txt>`__
-to load pre-defined classes

 Hotkeys
 ~~~~~~~